MichaelArriaga/Portfolio/src/pages/blog/undockerizing-a-rails-app-with-less-woe/undockerizing-a-rails-app-with-less-woe.md

 Last summer, I decided to [undockerize one of my side projects](https://twitter.com/mike_ray_ux/status/1543235092494970880).

-The motivation behind it was to prevent a persistent **docker system crash caused by a memory leak** inside my `webpacker` service that required a full restart of my machine whenever the docker system ran out of memory, which would occur several times throughout a single development session.
+The motivation was to prevent **persistent docker crashes caused by a memory leak** in my `webpacker` service, which required frequent full restarts of my machine during development.

 ## The Memory Leak

-**By default**, docker will allow a single service's container to **use the entirety of docker's allocated system memory** unless a memory limit is specified in your `docker-compose.yml`

-This means that unless you specify a `mem_limit` at the per-service-level, **you likely won't notice until** your app slows down to a crawl, or docker freezes entirely.
+**By Default,** Docker allows a single service's container to use all of the system's memory, unless a limit is set in the `docker-compose.yml` file.
+Without a per-service `mem_limit`, you **may not realize there's a problem** until your app slows down or docker freezes completely.

+Even with a specific limit, sometimes the Docker process needs a restart when a single service runs out of memory, though this particular behavior has significantly improved over time.

 ## The Lazy Solution

-After some amount of time spent [code spelunking](https://youtu.be/LiyLXklIQHc) without much luck, my first effective solution was to well....**just live with it!**
+After spending a considerable amount of time [code spelunking](https://youtu.be/LiyLXklIQHc) without much success, my initial solution was to simply tolerate the issue and **Just...well, live with it!**

-I specified a `mem_limit` inside my `docker-compose.yml` and ran `docker stats` in a single terminal instance.
-This allowed me to **keep an eye on individual memory usage** across all currently running containers.
+I set a `mem_limit` in `docker-compose.yml` and monitored memory usage of all running containers using docker stats in a single terminal.
 When the **"Webpacker Compiling...."** message started to hang, running `docker-compose restart webpacker` was the quick remedy.

-The downside of this approach was sometimes **I wouldn't notice that the memory limit had been reached**, making the service unresponsive and unable to be restarted without killing the docker process entirely.

-Still though, **it was better than having to restart my entire system**, and now I had more insight and control over the issue.
+However, sometimes I **didn't notice** when the memory limit was reached, **making the service unresponsive** which required killing the docker process entirely.
+Despite this, it was still an improvement over having to restart my whole system, and **I gained greater insight and control** of the problem.

 ## Deriving Other Solutions

 For teams, A containerized environment **provides benefits both in development and deployment** at the cost of a slower file I/O.

-It's a pretty good deal, but as a Solo Dev, **these benefits didn't make much sense for me** over developing locally.
+**It's a pretty good deal**, but as a Solo Dev, **these benefits didn't make much sense for me** over developing locally.
 The additional annoyance of the memory leak led me to **three possible solutions:**